BaiGanio/BaiGanio/README.md

   <img src="./images/lil.png" width="100%" alt="(BBC News) In pictures: Sony World Photography Awards shortlist">
 </a>

-<p>"I've seen people who can solve complex problems, and I admire them.
+<p style="text-align:center">"I've seen people who can solve complex problems, and I admire them.
 But, I'm not one of them.
 When I have to solve a complex problem, I make it simple first... " - Unknown</p>
 <p>"Knowledge is power.
 Knowledge shared is power multiplied." - Robert Noyce</p>
+<p>"Not in time, place or circumstances, but in man lies success." - Charles B. Rouss</p>
 <p align="center">
   <a href="#">
     <img src="./images/branded-link.png" width="30px;" alt="Portfolio Site" />